Pumpkin Pie Dip

 Instructions

-• Put 1/2 cup of the white chocolate, 1/2 cup marshmallows, 1/4 cup milk, and 2 tablespoons of butter in a microwave-safe bowl and microwave for 30 seconds.
-Stir, and microwave in 10 second increments until chocolate is smooth.
+• Put ½ cup of white chocolate chips, ½ cup mini marshmallows, ¼ cup evaporated milk, and 2 tablespoons of butter in a microwave-safe bowl and microwave for 30 seconds.
+Stir, and microwave in 10-second increments until chocolate mixture is smooth.

-• Next, in a large mixing bowl, mix together the pumpkin puree, eggs, cream cheese, salt, cinnamon, brown sugar, and vanilla extract in a large bowl with an electric mixer.
-Add a little bit of this mixture into the white chocolate mixture and stir until smooth (this tempers the chocolate so you won't scramble the eggs).
+• Next, in a large mixing bowl, mix together the pumpkin puree, eggs, cream cheese, salt, cinnamon, brown sugar, and vanilla extract with an electric mixer.
+Add a little bit of this pumpkin mixture into the white chocolate mixture and stir until smooth (this tempers the chocolate so you won't scramble the eggs).
 Now, mix the rest of the pumpkin mixture and white chocolate mixture together.

-• Pour the pumpkin dip mixture into a square baking dish sprayed with cooking spray.
+• Pour the pumpkin dip mixture into an 8" square glass baking dish sprayed with cooking spray.
 Bake at 375 degrees for 40 minutes.

-• Mix 1 cup marshmallows, remaining white chocolate (1/2 cup), remaining butter (2 tbsp), and 1/4 cup milk together in a microwave-safe bowl.
-Microwave 30 seconds, and then in 10 second increments until smooth.
+• Mix 1 cup mini marshmallows, remaining white chocolate chips (½ cup), remaining butter (2 tbsp), and ¼ cup milk together in a microwave-safe bowl.
+Microwave for 30 seconds, and then in 10-second increments until smooth.

 • Pour this mixture on top of the baked pumpkin mixture.
 Top with remaining marshmallows.